schlossm/AutoLayout/README.md

 ### Current Limitations
 **This project is in Beta.**  Many things work, and many things do not.

-Resizing on macOS is slightly laggy.
-That's Swings own doing and nothing I can fix.
-However, the layout engine renders immediately and efficiently. **Note:** This has changed as of Java 1.9.
-It bring about many improvement to resizing windows in macOS that makes it smooth.

 * All constraints are processed at each resizing.
 I have not yet implemented efficient resizing of constraints.
 	* As a result, the `hasBeenProcessed` attribute of `LayoutConstraint` is set, but never read.
 This will change once I implement more efficient constraint processing.